floriangramsch/KindleToAnki/README.md

 # KindleToAnki
-Addon for Anki to make cards from the vocabs of your Kindle
+Script for Anki to make cards from the vocabs of your Kindle